-Fleas are pesky little parasites, so let’s make it clear: there’s no shame in having fleas in your home.
+Fleas are sneaky little parasites, so let’s make it clear: there’s no shame in having fleas in your home.

-They’re sneaky, and they can infiltrate even the cleanest of clean houses.
+The microscopic mingers can infiltrate even the cleanest of clean houses (watch out, Mrs Hinch!).

-But we know that doesn’t make it any less embarrassing for you to have to deal with.
+However, we know that doesn’t make it any less embarrassing or annoying for you to have to deal with them.

-This is because they are nifty little breeders.
+Not only are fleas stubborn, but they’re nifty little breeders.
 (Never mind ‘breeding like rabbits’, the expression should be ‘breeding like fleas’).

 Did you know?
 Only 5% of fleas live on your pet.
 The other 95% are in your home.